Quantum algorithms for grid-based variational time evolution: Study on the accuracy of the time evolution in one dimension

-We repeat the simulation of the same harmonic oscillator system for different values of $rc$, the cutoff ratio of small singular value for the inversion of the matrix M. Those dynamics are obtained with 6, 7, and 8 qubits.
+We repeat the simulation of the same harmonic oscillator system for different values of $rc$, the cutoff ratio of small singular value for the inversion of the matrix F. Those dynamics are obtained with 6, 7, and 8 qubits.
 The results are shown in Fig.~\ref{fig:HO_rc_nq}.
 We employ variational form vf1 in position (x) and momentum (p) space, and for different depths (d) as indicated in the legend of Fig.~\ref{fig:HO_rc_nq}.
 As opposed to the results of Fig.~\ref{fig:rcond}, in this case, decreasing the value of $rc$ does not improve the results but even worsens them slightly.
 On the other hand, we observe improved results when increasing $rc$ with thinner a grid mesh (Fig.~\ref{fig:HO_rc_nq}(c)).
 This shows again that the numerical effects are correlated and system dependent. \\

 In conclusion, we highlight the following point: \begin{itemize} \item Heuristic variational forms have the flexibility to accurately and efficiently, \ie, with few variational parameters, describe the targeted wavefunctions at all times of their dynamics.
 The loss of accuracy observed throughout the different simulations is an inherent effect of the method. \item When the number of variational parameters is insufficient, the dynamics strongly depend on the numerical setup of the simulation (grid mesh size, reconditioning number, initial parameters, etc). \item The correct dynamics are always recovered by increasing the number of variational parameters.
-In this case, the algorithm is stable. \item The more complex the dynamics is, the larger is the number of needed parameters. \item In all cases presented here, the expression of the wavefunction in momentum space improves the results. \end{itemize}
+In this case, the algorithm is stable. \item The more complex the dynamics is, the larger is the number of needed parameters.
+The term \textit{complex} relates to the size of the energy eigenspace involved in the dynamics (number of eigenvectors of $\mathcal{H}$ spanning the subspace in which the dynamics is defined).
+In practice, few symmetries and a large range of positions/frequencies involved are characteristics of complex dynamics when working with the canonical first quantized representation of the Hamiltonian. \item In all cases presented here, the expression of the wavefunction in momentum space improves the results. \end{itemize}